The Challenges

 Descriptive Terms

-Gym Based Sports: The evolution X Training as a sport
+Gym Based Sports: The evolution Gym Training as a Sport

 'Events Entered' A recognised Gym Fitness Challenge that is recorded in the WGC database.